 Sometimes my mice would squeal in terror in the middle of the night.
 I separated them, but it didn't do any good.
-I tried to train the wanna-be alpha that any time he made the others squeak I would put him alone in the travel cage for five to ten minutes.
+I tried to train the wannabe alpha that any time he made the others squeak I would put him alone in the travel cage for five to ten minutes.
 It didn't work.
-For mice, as well as humans, order needs to be established, and you should just sit on the sidelines and observe until it's over.
+For mice as well as humans, order needs to be established, and you may need to just sit on the sidelines and observe until it's over.

 Once the mice have sorted out which one is king, they probably will continue to fight now and then.
-Sometimes they're only playing, other times it serves as a challenge or reminder as to who's in charge.
+Sometimes they're only playing, and other times it serves as a challenge or reminder as to who's in charge.
 But again, this won't hurt them.

 If you catch it early, you can break up a serious fight before it starts.
 Mice will face-off by rearing up on their hind legs.
 They'll slap their tails against the floor to threaten each other.
 If you see this, grab them before they bring their teeth into the situation.
 You won't find an easier time to stop the fight.

 Never take the submissive mouse out of the cage.
-When you see bullying, you don't want the bully to think he won, so you have to pull him out for a while--ten or fifteen minutes will usually cool him off.
-I recommend having at least one cage--even a small one--for each mouse that you own.
-This way you never have to scramble for a makeshift holding pen if your mice start squabbling in the middle of the night.
+When you see bullying, you don't want the bully to think he won, so you have to pull him out for a while—ten or fifteen minutes will usually cool him off.
+I recommend having at least one cage—even a small one—for each mouse that you own.
+This way, you never have to scramble for a makeshift holding pen if your mice start squabbling in the middle of the night.

 You should be concerned if one of your mice starts bleeding.
-If someone bites them hard enough that it opens a wound, immediately take the bully out of the cage--use gloves.
+If someone bites them hard enough that it opens a wound, immediately take the bully out of the cage—use gloves.
 If they can wound other mice, they can wound you.
 Keep a pair of leather work gloves by the cage if you have two or more male mice.

 Always keep an extra cage on hand, and be prepared to separate them permanently at any moment.
-You may have read about techniques for introducing strange male mice to each other--don't try it.
+You may have read about techniques for introducing strange male mice to each other—I wouldn't recommend it.
 These mice aren't strangers to each other.
-Look at the picture--I wanted to put the mice close together to stave off loneliness in the former submissive.
-It just made him mad.
+I wanted to put my mice close together to stave off loneliness in the former submissive, but it just made him mad.
 Any time the former alpha came close, he would swipe at him and bite through the bars, hoping to resolve their fight.

 It was an unfortunate situation, but they've lived quite happily in separate cages, so sometimes you should just let an antisocial mouse be antisocial.